adam-blakeney/ExecuStore/README.md

 ![Image](media/mockup.png)

-## **Code Institute Milestone 4 Project - Full Stack Frameworks Django**
+## **Code Institute Milestone 5 Project - Full Stack Frameworks Django**
 The project has been undertaken to build an efficient, simple and accessible online retail website.
 The site will enable users to purchase products, register as a user and access user only content.
 The site will also be fully functioning with payment application stripe.

-The project is based around
+The project is based around a fictional high end goods supplier.
+Aimed at the consumer looking for luxury tailored goods.
+The company is called EXECUStore and supplies high end goods from suits to wathces.

 The structure for the site is focused on an ecommerce site that is fully functioning with user authentication and a payment process.
 The site is designed to be fully responsive and function on a wide range of devices.